FAQs

 Credit unions in Saskatchewan are required to have a registered office in Saskatchewan.
 The Board of the credit union may change the address of the registered office at any time.

-Due to the convenience of its location, Conexus’ current corporate office in Regina will be the registered office to meet the requirements of the Credit Union Act.
+Due to the convenience of its location, Conexus’ current corporate office in Regina is the registered office to meet the requirements of the Credit Union Act.
 This office is located at 2375 College Avenue, Regina.

 The research included participants from both member and non-member groups across Saskatchewan, ensuring a balanced representation by age, gender and geographic region.
 Additional sampling was conducted within the specific trading areas of each credit union to capture localized insights.